 You need appropriate knowledge of biology or health.

-You’d normally be prepared by completing OU level 1 study as part of one of our health sciences qualifications, having passed Science: concepts and practice (S112) or Science and health (SDK100).
+You’d normally be prepared by completing OU level 1 study as part of one of our health sciences qualifications, having passed Questions in science (S111), Science: concepts and practice (S112) or Science and health (SDK100).
 Alternatively, Introducing health and social care (K102) or Investigating psychology 1 (DE100) would be suitable preparation.